A Recursive Measure of Voting Power that Satisfies Reasonable Postulates: Appendix

-We will now show that $RM$ satisfies the donation postulate.
-The main tool required is the following technical lemma. \begin{lemma} Let player $j$ donate to player $i$.
+The main tool required to show that $RM$ satisfies the full-donation postulate is the following technical lemma. \begin{customlemma}{A.7} Let player $j$ donate to player $i$.
 Then, for any $S\subseteq [n]$ with $i,j\notin S$, the efficacy scores of player $i$ satisfy: